Amex adding valuable travel protections to certain cards

-There’s good news for anyone who holds an Amex card like The Platinum Card® from American Express or the Hilton Honors Aspire Card from American Express and has a trip cancelled, delayed or interrupted.
+There’s good news for anyone who holds an Amex card like The Platinum Card® from American Express or the Hilton Honors American Express Aspire Card and has a trip cancelled, delayed or interrupted.
 Beginning Jan.
 1, 2020, Amex is adding protection for these travel setbacks to their premium cards, some of which are on our list of the best Amex cards.
 The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 This is a positive change for those of us (myself included) who like to earn valuable Amex Membership Rewards points on purchases and spend them on travel.
 However, Amex is also reducing the extended warranty and purchase protection benefits on their cards and outright removing travel accident insurance and the roadside assistance perk.